phase2/openatrium-drops-7/profiles/openatrium/modules/contrib/date_ical/README.txt

 ===============================================================================
 ADDITIONAL NOTES
 ===============================================================================
-Date iCal only supports outputting iCal calendars through Views.
+Date iCal only supports exporting iCal calendars by using Views.
 To put an "Add to calendar" button on individual event nodes, try the Add to Cal module (http://drupal.org/project/addtocal), or follow the instructions created by the estimable nmc at: